Dan Lockton Email & Phone Number

 Lightweight transport design.
 Development of A-Bike, electric vehicles & wheelchair accessories for international markets, including FEA, solid modelling, concept generation and testing, prototyping, competitor analysis, technical investigation, literature production and customer-facing roles at trade shows.

-Dan Lockton Skills
+Dan Lockton education

-Frequently Asked Questions about Dan Lockton
+Frequently asked questions about Dan Lockton

 What company does Dan Lockton work for?

-Dan Lockton works for Norwich University Of The Arts
+Dan Lockton works for Norwich University of the Arts.

 What schools did Dan Lockton attend?